 Vegetables Play Many Delightful And Bone-Healthy Roles

-While the Save Our Bones Program does not advocate a strictly vegetarian or vegan diet, its emphasis on vegetables means you’ll discover more about the incredible variety of colors, textures, and flavors of plant foods than ever before.
+While the Osteoporosis Reversal Program does not advocate a strictly vegetarian or vegan diet, its emphasis on vegetables means you’ll discover more about the incredible variety of colors, textures, and flavors of plant foods than ever before.

 To help Savers make the most of the rich world of vegetables (and all Foundation Foods), I created a cookbook, Bone Appétit, based on clinical nutrition that is scientifically proven to build and renew bone.
 The recipes for breakfast, lunch, dinner, snacks, and dessert include ingredients that are carefully chosen for their bone-smart nutrient value.